MrAndyStorey/aqa-nea-cows-and-bulls/README.md

 The player has won the game when they have correctly guessed the four digit randomly-generated number.
 A record is kept of the number of guesses it took to guess the correct number.

 ## Extention tasks
-The code includes functionality that solves the following extention tasks:
+The code includes functionality that solves the following extention tasks that are not in the original specification:
-* Highlight the number of cows and bulls text when giving the user their feedback e.g. 1234 - [Red Text]2 bulls, [Green Text]0 cows)
+* Highlight the number of cows and bulls text when giving the user their feedback e.g. 1234 - <font color="red">2 bulls</font>, <font color="green">0 cows</font>)
 * When the user gets the number correct, let them play again instead of exiting the program.
 * Tell the user if they have already entered a four-digit number.
 Don’t count this as one of their guesses, but they do have them re-enter.
 * Add a new command for the user to LIST all of their guesses so far, along with the number of cows and bulls for each guess